richardgaywood/paydata.org/content/sprawlrunners/deckers/rules/hacking.md

 ### Hacking unattended devices

-Unattended devices have a rating and a Firewall stat according to their type (Firewall is dice type / 2):
+Unattended devices have a rating and a Hardening stat according to their type (Hardening is dice type / 2):

 * Low-end consumer: d4 / 2
 * High-end consumer: d6 / 3